g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 And, as always, we are hiring at iManage Closing Folders.
 If you want to help us figure out how to build high performing software development teams [check out the job postings](https://imanage.com/about/careers/) for our Toronto office (remote friendly!).

+Thanks to Benjy Weinberger for reviewing drafts of this post.